xingyzt/notes/astrophysics.md

 ### Radiative transfer

 * No net energy change occurs in any layer of a star that is in steady-state equilibrium
-* Emission processes complement each of the primary absorptino processes, resulting in randomly-directed scattering
+* Emission processes complement each of the primary absorption processes, resulting in randomly-directed scattering
+* Specific intensity: dI = −κρI ds + jρ ds
+   * Where κ is the absorption and j is the emission coefficient; both are λ-dependent
+* Equation of radiative transfer: −(1/κρ) dI/ds = dI/dτ = I − S
+  * Where source function: S ≡ j/κ
+  * Expresses how light beam composition tends to resemble the local source of photons
+* In local thermodynamic equilibrium, S = B, the blackbody Planck function
+  * Integrating over all wavelengths, S = B = σT⁴/π
+  * If τ » 1, I = B as well
+* Radiation differential “driving” net radiative flux of photons flowing to the surface: dP/dτ = −F/c
+* Radiative flux throughout star is constant: F = σT_eff⁴
 * In a random walk with N steps of average size l, d = l√N
-* On average, a photon from optical depth τ needs τ² steps to reach the surface* Photons from τ ≈ 1 may escape without scattering, with the average observed photon being emitted from τ ≈ ⅔, independent of angle
+* On average, a photon from optical depth τ needs τ² steps to reach the surface
+  * Photons from τ ≈ 1 may escape without scattering
+* Eddington approximation: T⁴ ≈ ¾ T_eff⁴ (τ + ⅔)
+  * Star has its effective temperature at optical depth τ ≈ ⅔
+  * Average observed photon is emitted from τ ≈ ⅔, independent of angle
 * Higher opacity corresponds to shorter pathlength for the same optical depth, thus absorption lines must come from outer, cooler layers
 * Limb darkening: line of sight reaches τ = ⅔ in cooler, dimmer layers when observing closer to the edge of the disk

-### Transfer equation

-* Todo
-* Eddington approximation: T⁴ ≈ ¾ T_eff⁴ (τ + ⅔)
-* The star has its effective temperature at optical depth τ ≈ 2/3
-* Todo

 ### Spectral line profile

 * Core of line is formed at higher and cooler layer;
   formation descends down to continuum region at wings of the line
 * Line is spectrally thin if radiant flux F(λ) is never 0
-* Equivalent width: W = ∫ 1 − (F(λ)/F₀) dλ,
+* Equivalent width: W = ∫ 1 − (F(λ)/F₀) dλ
-  where the integrand is the depth of the line at wavelength λ
+  * Where the integrand is the depth of the line at wavelength λ
 * Broadening processes:
-  * Natural: uncertainty principle means momentary occupancy of an excited state for small Δt amplifies uncertainty of orbital energy ΔE ≈ ħ/Δt, resulting in uncertainty of wavelength Δλ ≈ (λ²/2πc) [(1/Δt₀) + (1/Δt₁)], where Δt are lifetimes in the two states  * Doppler: random thermodynamic motion results in nonrelativistic Doppler shift
+  * Natural: uncertainty principle means momentary occupancy of an excited state for small Δt amplifies uncertainty of orbital energy ΔE ≈ ħ/Δt, resulting in uncertainty of wavelength Δλ ≈ (λ²/2πc) [(1/Δt₀) + (1/Δt₁)], where Δt are lifetimes in the two states
-    Δλ ≈ (2λ/c) √(2kT/m)
+  * Doppler: random thermodynamic motion results in nonrelativistic Doppler shift Δλ ≈ (2λ/c) √(2kT/m)
     * in giant and supergiant stars, random large-scale turbulence increases to Δλ ≈ (2λ/c) √(2kT/m + v²), where v is the most probable turbulence speed